openstreetmap/stateofthemap-2022/travel_grant_programme/index.md

 <h2 id="apply">How to Apply</h2>

-If you wish to be considered for a SotM travel grant please fill out this form: <a href="…">link to application form to be specified</a>
+If you wish to be considered for a SotM travel grant please fill out the <a href="https://survey.wikimedia.it/index.php/749259?lang=en">application form</a>.

 All data will be held confidential and only used for assessing TGP applications.
 Please ensure that the email address that you provide is regularly monitored as the selection committee may wish to seek clarification of responses.